liyuxuan-academic/PersonalPage/README.md

 # PersonalPage
-This is a repo for my personal academic homepage、
+This is a repo for my personal academic (homepage)[https://liyuxuan-academic.github.io/].